 3. Hammer.
 Every good meat tenderizing hammer has both a flat side and another side with spikes.
 Deciding which side to use depends on the type of meat you have as well as what your cooking goal is for it.
 The side with the spikes really tenderizes the meat since it pokes holes through it and tears apart the fibers.
 Start pounding about a day in advance before cooking your meat to get the most flavor possible.

 4. Papaya leaves.
 Did you know that in India the most common meat tenderizer used is raw papaya and its leaves?
-Within each and every papaya and its leaves is the Papain enzyme.
+Within each and every papaya and its leaves is the Papain Enzyme.
 This enzyme helps in the process of breaking down the connective tissue in meat, making it more tender and softer to chew.
-When you open a raw papaya, the white substance that comes out is a concentrated part of the Papain.
+When you open raw papaya, the white substance that comes out is a concentrated part of the Papain.
 The amount of time that it takes to tenderize depends on the pH factor and the temperature.
 You can estimate that it will take anywhere from one to two hours to fully tenderize the meat using papaya.

 If you are looking for a really tender piece of meat, do it a few more hours as needed.
 On thin cuts of meat, plants seem to be one of the best choices.
-Other fruits that can be used as well include pineapple, figs and kiwis.
+Other fruits that can be used as well include pineapple, figs, and kiwis.
 They all break down the tough muscle fibers.
 Yay for an inexpensive, natural and delicious meat tenderizer.